Tuesday, September 28, 2010

 By the way, I am distressed that Houghton Mifflin does not appear to be reprinting Joan's books as needed.
 I had great difficulty obtaining a copy of The Cuckoo Tree, which I do not own, for my niece's birthday.
 Boo!

-* I will never understand how a poet like Conrad Aiken could have had so little imagination as to name his daughters, Jane and Joan!
+* I do not understand how a poet like Conrad Aiken could have had so little imagination as to name his daughters, Jane and Joan!
+His son was John, which is practically the same name.

 Friday, September 3, 2010